 My current process is to press the seeds out onto a non-stick sheet, then let them dry out.
 Each batch takes between 5-10 days to dry out.
 Dried this way will not keep them viable as long as fermenting them before drying can, but I expect each seed I send out to be planted within a month or so of their arrival.

 After the seeds have dried, I open a seed request, taking out the SASE and setting it aside.
 I read any notes that might be enclosed, and sometime write out a reply.
-I Thank You Notesthen cut and fold the outside envelope into a smaller package, put 5-10 seeds into the newly fabricated package, and place it into the SASE.
+I then cut and fold the outside envelope into a smaller package, put 5-10 seeds into the newly fabricated package, and place it into the SASE.

 Then comes the worst or best part – sealing the envelope.
 Ever lick 50 envelopes in a row?
 Talk about a nasty taste.
 That is the worst part.
 However, some folks send the self-sealing envelopes, and those folks get a special thank you 🙂